 - Example:

-SELECT ProductName, CASE WHEN Price > 100 THEN 'Expensive' WHEN Price <= 100 AND Price > 50 THEN 'Moderate' ELSE 'Inexpensive' END AS PriceCategory FROM Products;
+SELECT ProductName, CASE WHEN Price > 100 THEN 'Expensive' WHEN Price <= 100 AND Price > 50 THEN 'Moderate' ELSE 'Inexpensive' END AS PriceCategory FROM Products;- This query categorizes products based on their prices.

 - Use Cases:

-expressions are used for conditional calculations, custom value mapping, and data transformation in SQL queries.
+CASEexpressions are used for conditional calculations, custom value mapping, and data transformation in SQL queries.
 They are handy for generating calculated columns in result sets.

 Choosing Between UNION and CASE: